hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 ## Benchmark

-Keeping the above in mind, I got curious about how far we can actually push it until it breaks or gets unusable.
-Knowing some ballpark figures might help me and others to quickly get some rough idea whether client-side Vega would work for us.
+Keeping the above in mind, I got curious about how far we can actually push it until gets unusable.
+Knowing some ballpark figures might help me and others to quickly get some rough idea whether client-side Vega will work in particular use cases.

-To answer this question, a simple spec of a scatter plot showing multi-attribute datapoints was created.
+To answer this question, a simple spec of a scatter plot showing multi-attribute datapoints was created using a [programmatic generator](https://github.com/hq9000/vis-study).

 The properties of the data are:
 - x, y - the center of the circle